-- 1. Banks/DFIs shall observe the prudential guidelines given at Annexure-V & VI in the matter of classification of their ME asset portfolio and provisioning there-against.
-In addition to the time-based criteria prescribed in Annexure-V, subjective evaluation of performing and non-performing credit portfolio may be made for risk assessment purpose and, where considered necessary, any account including the performing account shall be classified, and the category of classification determined on the basis of time based criteria shall be further downgraded.
-Such evaluation shall be carried out on the basis of credit worthiness of the borrower, its cash flow, operation in the account, adequacy of the security, inclusive of its realizable value and documentation covering the advances.
-However, classification for program based lending shall be based on objective criteria; nevertheless, banks at their own discretion may also classify such portfolio on subjective basis. - 2.
-The rescheduling/restructuring of non-performing loans shall not change the status of classification of a loan/advance etc. unless the terms and conditions of rescheduling/ restructuring are fully met for a period of at least one year (excluding grace period, if any) from the date of such rescheduling/restructuring and at least 10% of the outstanding amount is recovered in cash.
-However, the condition of one year retention period, prescribed for restructured/rescheduled loan account to remain in the classified category, shall not apply in case the borrower has repaid or adjusted in cash at least 50% of the total restructured loan amount (principal + mark-up), either at the time of restructuring agreement or later-on anytime before the completion of one year period as above mentioned.
-Further, the banks/DFIs may credit their income account to the extent of cash recovery made against accrued markup on the restructured/rescheduled loans. - 3.
-The banks/DFIs shall ensure that status of classification, as well as provisioning, is not changed in relevant reports to the State Bank of Pakistan merely because a loan has been rescheduled or restructured.
-However, while reporting to the eCIB of State Bank of Pakistan, such loans/advances may be shown as 'rescheduled/restructured' instead of 'default'.
+3. The rescheduling/ restructuring of non-performing loans shall not change the status of classification of a loan/ advance etc. unless the terms and conditions of rescheduling/ restructuring are fully met for a period of at least one year (excluding grace period, if any) from the date of such rescheduling/ restructuring and at least 10% of the outstanding amount is recovered in cash.
+However, the condition of one year retention period, prescribed for restructured/ rescheduled loan account to remain in the classified category, shall not apply in case the borrower has repaid or adjusted in cash at least 35% of the total restructured loan amount (principal + mark-up), either at the time of restructuring agreement or later-on any time before the completion of one year period as above mentioned.
+Further, banks & DFIs may credit their income account to the extent of cash recovery made against accrued markup on the restructured/ rescheduled loans.

+4. Banks & DFIs shall ensure that Rescheduling is not done simply to avoid classification.
+While reporting to the Credit Information Bureau (e-CIB) of State Bank of Pakistan or any Credit Information Bureau licensed and regulated by SBP, such loans/ advances may be shown as 'rescheduled/ restructured' instead of 'default'.

-Where a borrower subsequently defaults (either principal or mark-up) after the rescheduled/restructured loan has been declassified by the bank/DFI as per above guidelines, the loan shall again be classified in the same category it was in at the time of rescheduling/restructuring and the unrealized markup on such loans taken to income account shall also be reversed.
-However, banks/DFIs at their discretion may further downgrade the classification, taking into account the subjective criteria.
+Where a borrower subsequently defaults (either principal or mark-up) after the rescheduled/ restructured loan has been declassified by a bank/ DFI as per above guidelines, the loan shall again be classified in the same category it was in at the time of rescheduling/ restructuring and the unrealized markup on such loans taken to income account shall also be reversed.
+However, banks & DFIs may, at their discretion, further downgrade the classification, taking into account the subjective criteria.

-At the time of rescheduling/restructuring, banks/DFIs shall consider and examine the requests for working capital strictly on merit, keeping in view the viability of the project/ business and appropriately securing their interest etc.
+At the time of rescheduling/ restructuring, banks & DFIs shall consider and examine the requests for working capital strictly on merit, keeping in view the viability of the project/ business and appropriately securing their interest etc.

-All fresh loans granted by the banks/DFIs to a party after rescheduling/restructuring of its existing facilities may be monitored separately, and will be subject to classification under this Regulation on the strength of their own specific terms and conditions.
+All fresh loans granted by the banks & DFIs to a party after rescheduling/ restructuring of its existing facilities may be monitored separately, and will be subject to classification under this Regulation on the strength of their own specific terms and conditions.